Leshiro/chess-alpha/README.md

 ![PyKnight](assets/brand/logo256.png)

-A complete & customizable **chess game**, written from scratch in Python; including legal move validation, game-state management, save & load functionality, and a clean Pygame GUI with interactive controls.
+A complete & customizable chess game, written from scratch in Python; including legal move validation, game-state management, save & load functionality, and a clean Pygame GUI with interactive controls.

 This project focuses on designing & implementing a complete chess engine - without using external chess libraries.